PervasiveWellbeingTech/Subliminal-ChromeExtension/README.md

 # Breathing Edges Chrome Extension

 Google Chrome extension that regulates breathing through entrainment.
 When activated, the edges of the browser change color and expand/contract at an interval that mimicks a human breath.
+The user can customize the color, opacity, and interval rate of the tool.
+Adaptive mode allows the tool to pair with a sensor via bluetooth to turn on or off when certain biological measurement thresholds are met.

 ## Getting Started